The Gumloop Handbook

 Want to see the world's craziest coincidence?

-The first time Rahul (co-founder/CTO) saw the product was captured on video.
-If you skip to 4:59 in the following video, you'll hear me say.
-"My co-founder quit this morning so I'm looking for a new one" (that did actually happen, he quit and said AgentHub wouldn't work at 11 AM that day).
+I met Rahul (co-founder/CTO) the very same day my old co-founder quit and it was all caught on video.
+If you skip to 4:59 in the following video, you'll hear me say, "My co-founder quit this morning so I'm looking for a new one" (that did actually happen, he quit and said AgentHub wouldn't work at 11 AM that day).
 The next person to speak in the video is Rahul, excitedly asking a question about the product.
 He was contributing code to the project 24 hours later.

-To read a bit more about what the product looked like on day one, check out this blog post.
+To read more about what the product looked like on day one, check out this blog post.

 What is Gumloop today